terenzio/URL-Shortening-Service/README.md

 - **Enhanced Modularity:** Separating concerns makes the system easier to understand, develop, and test.
 - **Improved Scalability:** By decoupling core logic from infrastructure, the system can easily adapt to new requirements or technologies.
 - **Focused Business Logic:** DDD helps us stay aligned with business objectives, making our application more effective and adaptable.

-## Avoiding Collisions

-Collision avoidance in URL shortening is crucial for ensuring each long URL is associated with a unique short code.
-A two-fold strategy was implemented to achieve this

-- **Hashing and Encoding:** Initially, the system generate a candidate short code by hashing the original URL and encoding the hash into a Base62 string.
-This process ensures that most URLs will naturally map to unique short codes.
-- **Uniqueness Check:** Before finalizing a short code, the system also checked its uniqueness within the Redis data store.
-If a collision is detected (the generated short code already exists), the system applied a sequence number to the original URL and regenerate the hash.
-This process repeats until a unique short code is found.

-This method balances efficiency with the guarantee of uniqueness, allowing the service to scale while maintaining integrity.

 ## Getting Started